Tuesday, March 8, 2016

 while Angela is trying to form her favorite rhombus (©Reuters)

 It will be interesting to watch Forbes magazine's annual survey about the most powerful women in 2017: Will Hillary be the unchallenged number one, and will Angela still figure on that list?
-Another lady is already in her starting blocks for changing the guard in Germany: Ursula von der Leyen.
+Another lady is already in her starting blocks to change the guard in Germany: Ursula von der Leyen.

 No comments: